Ayoub-Harimza/Qatar-Real-Estate-Analysis/README.md

 These preprocessing steps were crucial in preparing the dataset for subsequent analysis and visualization, ensuring that the data was accurate, consistent, and ready for exploration.

+# Data Visualization with Tableau
+The data was visualized using Tableau.
+The interactive version of the dashboard can be found on [Tableau's website](https://public.tableau.com/app/profile/ayoub.harimza/viz/QatarRealEstateAnalysis2020-2023/Dashboard1)